Pickleball doubles positioning

 If your partner moves wide to take a ball and you stay glued to your spot, you have just opened a hole the size of a dinner table.
 If your partner moves wide and you slide with them, the hole stays small.

-I tell my partners: pretend we are tied at the hip.
+Coaches frame it this way: pretend you are tied at the hip with your partner.
 Your job is not to defend your side of the court.
 Your job is to defend the half of the court that is closest to you, which changes every time we move.

 Positioning for stacks